-Central Michigan University has a new coach: Executive Vice President and Provost Mary Schutten.
+Central Michigan University has a new coach: Executive Vice President and Provost Mary C. Schutten.

 Schutten this week assumed the role formerly held by Michael Gealt, who in December announced his intention to step down from the position.
 As the university’s newest academic leader, Schutten will be responsible for all undergraduate and graduate programs, as well as for supporting faculty and student research and creative endeavors.